Melatonin For Children? A Guide for Parents

 There are several areas for concern, specifically known and theoretical side effects, and problems with preparations.

-- Side effects (known): In the short-term, melatonin seems to be quite safe.
-Unlike many other sleep inducing agents, “no serious safety concerns have been raised” (from Bruni review below).
+• Side effects (known): In the short-term, melatonin seems to be quite safe.
+Unlike many other sleep inducing agents, “no serious safety concerns have been raised” (from a review by Bruni ).
 The most common side effects include morning drowsiness, bedwetting, headache, dizziness, nausea, and diarrhea.
 These effects are generally mild, and in my practice only the morning drowsiness seems to be significant.
 It can also interact with other medications (oral contraceptives, fluvoxamine, carbemazepine, omeprazole, and esomeprazole, to name a few).

 …parents should always be informed that (1) melatonin is not registered for use in children, (2) no rigorous long-term safety studies have been conducted in children and by the way (3) melatonin is also a registered veterinary drug used to alter the reproduction of sheep and goats ."